Silltop/TaskManagementTool/README.md

 1. You need to provide api key for geolocation api.

-2. Application can be started from docker compose<br />
+1. Application can be started from docker compose<br />
 `docker compose -f docker-compose.yaml up`

+## Accessing application

+1. Open browser and go to `localhost:8000/docs`